Bob Glanzer Generating Station

 To protect the outlet of Quake Lake from erosion, the Madison River flows will be maintained at about 3,500 cubic feet per second at the Kirby Ranch stream gage.

 NorthWestern Energy owns and operates Hebgen and Madison dams on the Madison River under a license issued by the Federal Energy Regulatory Commission.

 For questions about the flushing release, contact NorthWestern Energy Manager Hydro License Compliance Andy Welch at 406-444-8115 or Andrew.Welch@northwestern.com.

 Follow us on Facebook or on Twitter (@NWEinfo).

-NorthWestern Corporation, doing business as NorthWestern Energy, provides essential energy infrastructure and valuable services that enrich lives and empower communities while serving as long-term partners to our customers and communities.
-We are working to deliver safe, reliable, and innovative energy solutions that create value for customers, communities, employees, and investors.
-This includes bridging our history as a regulated utility safely providing low-cost and reliable service with our future as a globally-aware company offering a broader array of services performed by highly-adaptable and skilled employees.
-We provide electricity and / or natural gas to approximately 764,200 customers in Montana, South Dakota, Nebraska and Yellowstone National Park.
+NorthWestern Energy provides essential energy infrastructure and valuable services that enrich lives and empower communities while serving as long-term partners to our customers and communities.
+We work to deliver safe, reliable, and innovative energy solutions that create value for customers, communities, employees, and investors.
+We do this by providing low-cost and reliable service performed by highly-adaptable and skilled employees.
+We provide electricity and / or natural gas to approximately 764,200 customers in Montana, South Dakota, Nebraska, and Yellowstone National Park.
 We have provided service in South Dakota and Nebraska since 1923 and in Montana since 2002.
-More information is available on the company's Web site at www.northwesternenergy.com.

 Jo Dee Black